Skip to content

 Method Enforcement

-tools/call Full ControlPlane, policies, trust score, agent tool policies, chain detection
+tools/call Full control plane, Charter rules, Risk Verdict, agent tool rules, chain detection

 resources/read Sensitive URI patterns enforced; others pass through